Courses Begin September 2024

 - 30 credits of didactic curriculum (22 Core and 8 Elective)

 - A grant submitted to the NIH or other funding agency requiring peer-reviewed funding with the trainee as the Principal Investigator, or a first author article submitted to a high-quality, peer-reviewed, scientific journal

-- Presentation of the mentored research project at a local, national or international scientific conference
+- A presentation of the mentored research project at a local, national, or international scientific conference

 - Master’s Degree Thesis (Written Thesis and Oral Presentation)

 Applications are due by 5pm on Wednesday, March 20, 2024.
 Candidates will be notified by June 2024 of their applications final disposition.
 At that time, if selected, the applicant will complete additional required enrollment, regulatory, and compliance documents within 30 days.